International Journal of Forensic Mental Health

-The target audience for the journal is psychiatrists, psychologists, social workers, nurses, administrators, and other professionals whose research or practice focuses on forensic mental health.
+The target audience for the journal is mental health practitioners, service administrators and policy makers, and other professionals whose research or practice focuses on forensic mental health.

-Manuscript submissions should be submitted online (click here for instructions).
+Manuscript submissions should be submitted online (see HERE).
 Manuscripts should conform to the Publication Manual of the American Psychological Association (7th Edition).
 More detailed instructions on how to format and submit your manuscript can be found HERE.

 Become an Editorial Board Member